pohly/syncevolution/README.rst

 Because local sync involves two sides, two sync configurations are needed.
 One is called the *target config*.
 Traditionally, this really was a configuration called ``target-config``, for example ``target-config@google``.
-This is no longer required.
+Using this particular name is no longer required.

-The target config can hold properties which apply to all sources inside its context, like user name, password and URL for the server (more on that below) and sync settings (like logging and data backups).
+The target config can hold properties which apply to all datastores inside its context, like user name, password and URL for the server (more on that below) and sync settings (like logging and data backups).
 Once configured, the target config can be used to